Charles Le Myre de Vilers: Departmental administration (1861–79)

 Le Myre de Vilers left the navy in 1861 and joined the prefectural administration.

 On 22 April 1862 he married Isabelle Hennet (born 1841) in Paris.

-Their children included Hélène, Jean (1866–1934) and Madeleine (1870–1894).
+Their children included Hélène (Madame de Crousnilhon 1864-1933), Jean (1866-1934) et Madeleine (Comtesse Georges de Massol de Rebetz 1870-1894).

 Le Myre de Vilers was appointed sub-prefect of Joigny on 1 March 1863, then sub-prefect of Bergerac on 30 October 1867.

 He was appointed Prefect of Algiers in November 1869.

 During the Franco-Prussian War of 1870 Le Myre de Vilers rejoined the navy and served as lieutenant de vaisseau.

 He was orderly officer to Admiral de La Roncière^{(fr)}, commanding the seamen's corps during the Siege of Paris.

 For his conduct during the siege he was awarded the rosette of the Legion of Honour on 26 January 1871.

 He left the navy a month later and rejoined the prefectural administration.

 On 26 March 1873 he was appointed Prefect of Haute-Vienne.

 He was director of civil and financial affairs in Algeria from 1877 to 1879, appointed at the request of General Antoine Chanzy.